Satisfactory-Clips-Archive/video-clip-notes/docs/topics/easter-eggs.md

 ---
 # [Topics](../topics.md) > Easter Eggs

+## July 6th, 2021 Livestream
+* Q&A: Have you all added Easter Eggs in the game that have not yet been discovered? [https://www.youtube.com/watch?v=aLNaD031GPw](https://www.youtube.com/watch?v=aLNaD031GPw)

 ## June 29th, 2021 Livestream
 * [Q&A: Can we get a Goat Simulator easter egg in the game?](../transcriptions/yt-hSZdK3Pg9AE.md) [https://www.youtube.com/watch?v=hSZdK3Pg9AE](https://www.youtube.com/watch?v=hSZdK3Pg9AE)